dunkel-Stern/photoshop-color-unmix/README.md

 # Color Unmix (Photoshop UXP Plugin)

-Works best on images with flat backgrounds, for example white studio shots.
+Works best on images with flat or near-flat light backgrounds.

-Remove a flat background color, like white, by converting it into real transparency using color unmixing.
+Remove a flat background color, such as white or another light studio background, by converting it into real transparency using color unmixing.

 ## What this plugin does